 As much of the manufacturing and transport costs have been saved by removing the unnecessary purchase of new frames, the costs are drastically reduced and can be as little as £19.90 for single vision lenses.
 When designer frames can be as much as £400+ on the high street, the wastage and financial cost of throwing them away for lens damage alone can be astronomical.

 Which leads on to the ecological, environmental implications of changing your glasses.
 It may not seem like a huge contributing factor, given the need to change your glasses may not be very regular, but for every single undamaged, working frame thrown away that isn’t recycled, the amount and thus the impact on the environment adds up.
 By keeping your frames for longer, reglazing to replace the lens and, if needed, using the Lensology frame refurbishment service, consumers can keep more waste out of landfill and help reduce manufacturing emissions in the process.
+Find out more about the environmental impact of glasses.

 Request a pack to have your glasses updated and be comfortable in the knowledge you have saved money, time and done your bit to be green.